The Secret Ingredient You Should Start Adding to Your Can of Coke

 Twitter calls this ingredient the new best way to enjoy a refreshing glass of Coke.
 The jury's still out.

 Twitter is the Internet’s home for all sorts of twisted trends, starting with consuming toxic Tide Pods (which we shouldn’t even have to say is a terrible idea) and ending with—well, this.
 The latest edible experiment to grace your timeline is the cause of sitewide debate.
-Coke with milk—yes, milk—is taking over the internet.
+Similar to pepsi with milk, coke with milk—yes, milk—is taking over the internet.